atomicdata-dev/atomic-data-docs/src/commits/intro.md

 - It's very prone to errors.
 We've had issues during all phases of Extraction, Transformation and Loading (ETL) processing.
 - It causes privacy issues.
 When some data at the source is removed (because it contained faulty or privacy sensitive data), how do we learn about that?

+Persisting and sharing state changes could solve these issues.
+In order for this to work, we need to standardize this for all data suppliers.
+We need a specification that is easy to understand for most developers.

 Keeping track of where data comes from is essential to knowing whether you can trust it - whether you consider it to be true.
 When you want to persist data, that quickly becomes bothersome.
 Atomic Data and Atomic Commits aim to make this easier by using cryptography for ensuring data comes from some particular source, and is therefore trustworthy.